 Sunday February 6, 2005 Day 30

 It was an uneventful night.
 During my off watch I slept very well.
 Even Manos admitted to having slept.
 We will see if he manages to stay awake a good part of the day.
-The wind is now down to 15 knots NE and the waves are smaller and much more regular.
+The wind was now down to 15 knots NE and the waves were smaller and much more regular.
 After Manos woke up we removed one reef from the mainsail.

-There is not much to do but read and listen to music.
-There are occasional sail adjustments and conversations with Manos.
+There was not much to do but read and listen to music.
+There were occasional sail adjustments and conversations with Manos.
 The morning was overcast but by the afternoon the sky cleared and it was very pleasant.
 The cabin temperature reached 26°C (79°F) with 48% relative humidity and pressure of 1012 mB.
 We removed the last reef from the sail.

-The forecast we received from Corinna calls, for the next 2 days, for 15-20 knot NE wind, exactly what we have.
+The forecast we received from Corinna called, for the next 2 days, for 15-20 knot NE wind, exactly what we had here.
 So far so good.
 I spoke with Alice on the Iridium phone.
 Later I took a hot shower and changed my bed sheets.
 I felt very good.